woodshedarchive/woodshedarchive.github.io/README.md

 # Bootleg Project
 The objective is to create a sustainable distributed image and audio digital media archive for artists, muses, and patrons.
-The premise is similar to a to an Air Bed and Bed, but instead of a single place to stay for a person the new archive will provide multiple simultaneous transients and permanent storage locations for media to remain for real-time,  near time, and extended storage and retrieval purposes.
+The premise is similar to a to an Air Bed and Breakfast, but instead of a single place to stay for a person the new archive will provide multiple simultaneous transients and permanent storage locations for media to remain for real-time,  near time, and extended storage and retrieval purposes.
 ## Future Repositories
 + Bootleg Data Service
 + Bootleg Web Client